ForetagInc/elements/README.md

 # Elements

-Elements is a open source design system and style guide, it is a collection of reusable components for the web & augmented reality applications.
+Elements is a open source design system and style guide (for Foretag), it is a collection of reusable components for the web, native  & augmented reality (XR) applications.

 ## Features